Do You Have Any Questions?

 All cats shed, however shedding in the Burmese cat is not excessive.

-Usually.
-They tend to think of themselves as “king or queen of the palace”, but due to their laid-back personalities, they adapt very well to other animals in the household, especially if they are brought into the household as kittens.
+Burmese cats tend to think of themselves as “king or queen of the palace”, but because of their laid-back nature, they adapt very well to other animals in the house, especially if they are brought into the house in the form of kittens.

 Due to their outgoing and confident nature, Burms will adapt quickly to many household situations and noises.
 They enjoy cuddling and lots of attention, however, always caution young children to be loving and gentle with their Burm and to please not pull their tail.